ietf-wg-ohai/oblivious-http/draft-thomson-http-binary-message.md

 accurately; see Section 8.1.2.3 of {{H2}}.

 The same message can be truncated with no effect on interpretation.
-In this case, the last two bytes - corresponding to content and a trailer field section - can each be removed without altering the semantics of the message.
+In this case, the last two bytes - corresponding to content and a trailer section - can each be removed without altering the semantics of the message.

 The same message, encoded using an indefinite-length encoding is shown in
 {{ex-bini-request}}.
 As the content of this message is empty, the difference in